Advancing the involvement and leadership to support women’s issues and gender equality since 1990.

 During this time, a simmering assault on gender issues had brought on a whole new era for women.
 When Pat joined the board there was one other woman trustee (Adele Rogers), but by Lilyan’s election in 1981, with backing from Pat, there were 11.
 The Women’s Movement was well underway, sparked by Betty Friedan’s The Feminine Mystique in 1963, and accomplished professional women were increasing in numbers and visibility.

-Yet Lilyan and Pat came up short for names when asked, in the 1970s and 1980s, to recommend alumnae for leadership positions.
+Yet Lilyan and Pat came up short for names when asked, in the 1970s and 1980s, to recommend alumni for leadership positions.
 Periodically, they would learn about a prominent woman who turned out to be a Cornellian and wonder why they hadn’t know of her through Cornell.

 When they proposed PCCW as a concept, Pat said, it had “nothing to do with fundraising.”
 She wanted to find a way to get alumni who support women’s issues and gender equality to see how their areas of expertise could help the university.
 Lilyan was searching for a way to “expose these alumni to what is going on at Cornell, spark their interest, and demonstrate opportunities to get involved.”
 These re-engaged alumni, then, “would be good role models for students and faculty.”